dnmfarrell/ch/README.md

-ChatGPT Shell Script
+Chat Shell Script
 ---
 `ch` is a POSIX-compliant shell script/library:
-- Access LLMs like ChatGPT from your terminal, no more context switching to browser tabs.
+- Access chat completion APIs from your terminal, no more context switching to browser tabs.
-- Integrate ChatGPT requests with standard shell tools like pipes, redirects and grep.
+- Integrate chat requests with standard shell tools like pipes, redirects and grep.
 - Source `ch` in your own shell scripts to use it as a library.
 See `tests/run.sh` for an example.

 ### System Requirements